webcrumbs-community/webcrumbs/README.md

 ## Credits

+Created by the community.
-Developed by the community, maintained with ❤️ by webcrumb (https://github.com/webcrumb).
+Maintained with ❤️ by webcrumb (https://github.com/webcrumb).